Sourced - IT Recruitment

 Summary

-When you're hiring someone, the most important thing is to have a strong understanding of who your team and your company are.
-Although you can never know for sure when it comes to team fit, using facts and evidence to augment your own brand awareness give you a better idea of what to look for.
-A good hire is someone who is competent, motivated and a successful team fit.
+When you’re hiring someone, the most important thing is to have a strong understanding of who your team and your company are.
+Although you can never know for sure when it comes to team fit, using facts and evidence to supplement your own brand awareness gives you a better idea of what to look for.
+A good hire is someone competent, motivated and a successful team fit.
 When you have all three of these components, they’ll add something special to your team and contribute to your company long-term.
 If you need assistance and want to feel more confident with your hiring choices, get in touch with our experts at Sourced.